munikarmanish/ascii-ttt/README.md

 by another computer.
 So to run this program for the first time, make sure you have deleted the existing `scores.b` file.

+This game can be played in both single-player and double-player modes.
+For single-player mode, there are three diffculty levels.
+In the hard difficulty level, we used the *minimax* algorithm to make the computer unbeatable.

 Requirements
 ------------